PIMCO GIS Global Investment Grade Credit ESG Fund

 Environmental risk includes exposure to physical climate risks as well as risks associated with the transition off fossil fuels, such as significant tax base reliance on the fossil fuel industry.
 Additional environmental risks could include exposure to water stress or environmental compliance concerns for sewer utilities.
 Typical social risks involve vulnerability of the tax base, which could be due to factors like a declining population or high poverty levels for cities and counties, or low graduation rates for higher education sectors.
 Governance risks generally include an assessment of how the issuer has managed its long-term liabilities such as debt and pensions, as well as overall management practices.

 ESG labeled bonds, including green, social, and sustainability bonds, need to fit PIMCO’s credit selection and portfolio construction process of top-down drivers (sector and regional selection, expectations on global growth and technical factors), bottom-up drivers (credit strength, business model, covenants etc.) and valuation to qualify for investment.
+ESG Bonds refer to green, social, sustainability or sustainability linked bonds based on issuer as explained by the issuer through use of a framework and/or legal documentation.
+Labeled bonds are often verified by a third party that certified the bond will fund projects with eligible benefits or includes sustainability-linked covenants.
+Green Bonds are any type of bond instrument where the proceeds will be exclusively applied to finance or re-finance, in part or in full, new and/or existing eligible Green Projects.
+Social Bonds are use-of-proceeds bonds earmarked to finance new and existing projects or activities with positive social impacts.
+Sustainability Bonds are use-of-proceeds bonds earmarked to finance new and existing projects or activities with positive environmental and social impacts.
+Sustainability-Linked Bonds (SLBs) are structurally linked to the issuer’s achievement of climate or broader sustainability goals, such as through a step-up in coupon if key performance indicators (KPIs) are not met.
 We look to invest in ESG labeled bonds that have attractive valuations that are in line to comparable (by coupon, maturity, seniority etc.) non-ESG bonds issued by the same company, given the strong focus on environmental sustainability objectives.
-We assess sustainable bond instruments both prior to and after issuance, mapping them across a spectrum based on strategic fit, potential impact, red flags, and reporting, resulting in PIMCO’s impact score for ESG bonds.
+We assess sustainable bond instruments both prior to and after issuance, mapping them across a spectrum based on strategic fit, potential impact, red flags, and reporting, resulting in PIMCO’s score for ESG bonds.
 PIMCO’s ESG labeled bond scores aid the investment process and security selection, allowing for stronger differentiation among sustainable bond issuers and frameworks.

 Engagement

-- Engage like a partner: We do not take an activist investor approach, believing that successful bondholder engagement is based on collaboration, productive dialogue and mutual agreement on objectives.
+• Engage like a partner: We believe that successful bondholder engagement is based on collaboration, productive dialogue and mutual agreement on objectives.

-- Hold to account as a lender: Our engagement process measures progress against a pre-defined benchmark, which is customized by issuer.
+• Hold to account as a lender: Our engagement process measures progress against an issuer’s stated target or industry benchmarks.
 At the outset of the process, we determine appropriate remedies if underperformance is material and are willing to divest if necessary.

-- Expanding ESG bond universe: We seek to engage with issuers to encourage new ESG bonds, recently such as Social COVID-19 bond issuance and Sustainability-linked bond issuance, utilizing our best practice guidance for sustainable bond issuance.
+• Expanding ESG-labeled bond universe: We seek to engage with issuers to encourage new ESG bonds, such as green, social, sustainability and sustainability-linked bond issuance utilizing our published best practice guidance for corporate, sovereign and municipal sustainable bond issuance.

 PIMCO’s ESG analyst team leads our engagement efforts, in coordination with the broader credit research team.
-Members of the ESG analyst team include Grover Burthey, Head of ESG Portfolio Management and the ESG analyst team, Samuel Mary, ESG integration analyst and climate specialist, Kaboo Leung, ESG engagement analyst, and Meredith Block, ESG research analyst.
-Our goal is to holistically integrate engagement activity into the ongoing discussions led by our credit research and portfolio management teams while broadening the scope of questions beyond credit-specific considerations to include ESG concerns as well.
+Members of the ESG analyst team include Grover Burthey, Head of ESG Portfolio Management and the ESG analyst team, Samuel Mary, ESG integration analyst and climate specialist, and Meredith Block, ESG research analyst.
+Our goal is to holistically integrate engagement activity into the ongoing discussions led by our credit research and portfolio management teams while broadening the scope of questions beyond credit-specific considerations to include sustainability concerns as well.

 Portfolio Construction